 Urticaria, also known as hives or nettle rash, is a rash of round, red weals on the skin which itch intensely, sometimes with swelling.
 Urticaria can be a symptom of an allergic reaction but there are many other causes.

-This is a high-pitched whistling sound coming from deep down on the chest predominantly heard during breathing out (expiration).
+This is a high-pitched whistling sound coming from deep down in the chest predominantly heard during breathing out (expiration).
 It can be associated with bouts of coughing and a feeling of tightness in the chest.
-In infants this may only occur during cold virus infections.
-But if it occurs without infection it is likely to be asthma, particularly if the person has allergies to inhalant allergens such as house mites, cat, dog and/or pollens.
+In infants, this may only occur during cold virus infections.
+But if it occurs without infection it is likely to be asthma, particularly if the person has allergies to inhalant allergens such as house mites, cats, dogs and/or pollens.